A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 In the United States and most major economies, Bitcoin is classified as property.
 Every transaction, no matter how small, is a disposition that triggers a capital gains calculation.
 A consumer who buys lunch with satoshis must track the cost basis, compute the gain or loss, and report the event.
 Some Bitcoiners do this diligently.
 Eight billion people never will.
 This single regulatory fact may have done more to prevent Bitcoin commerce than volatility, complexity, or any technical limitation of the protocol.
 It is not a deficiency in Bitcoin.
 It is a consequence of fiat-era tax frameworks applied to an asset they were never designed to accommodate.

 ₿USD eliminates this friction at the commerce layer.
 A consumer receives ₿USD at $1.
 They spend ₿USD at $1.
 There is no gain, no loss, no taxable event.
 The experience is identical to spending dollars.
 The Bitcoin purchase happens inside the reserve, where the consortium manages its own tax obligations as a corporate entity.
 The consumer never holds property in the tax sense.
 The tax complexity surfaces only when the user makes a conscious decision to cross into the savings layer, opening a ₿OND or converting to BTC.
-That is an investment decision, not a hot dog purchase.
+That is an investment decision, not a daily transaction.
 The separation of the spending layer from the savings layer is a structural solution to the tax barrier that has blocked Bitcoin commerce for over a decade.

 For merchants, the same logic applies.
 Receiving ₿USD is ordinary business income, no different from receiving dollars via a payment processor.
 Tax complexity enters only when the merchant consciously routes revenue into BTC savings, a deliberate allocation, not a burden imposed on every sale.
 The framework does not change tax law.
 It routes commerce through a structure that makes existing tax law irrelevant at the point of transaction.